MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-offline.md

 ### Start Revo64

 As another verification step, run the Revo64 program.
-By default, Revo64 is installed in the /usr/bin directory, available to any user who can log in to the machine:
+By default, Revo64 is linked to the /usr/bin directory, available to any user who can log in to the machine:

 1. From /Home or any other working directory: